 Your debit/credit card issued in India carries currency in INR.
 When you swipe it some where out of India, the transaction happens in the foreign currency which includes with it a currency conversion mark up ranging up to 5 percent.
 While your forex card carries the local currency and is devoid of this mark up.

 Travelers cheque are now a thing of the past.
-They are now replaced by Forex Travel Card services and are not preferred in most places.
+They are now replaced by Forex Travel Cards and are not preferred in most places.
 Most of the overseas merchants/banks charge nearly 4 to 6 percent commission on en-cashing travelers cheques.

 You can avail a spare Forex card along with your original one.
-Most money changers does n’t charge any thing extra for the spare one.
+Most money changers do not charge anything extra for the spare one.
 Even if it costs, it is better to pay the minimal charge and get the spare one so as to be on the safe side.

 Always be careful about dealing with unfamiliar forex dealers.
 There are many fraudulent outlets, especially in tourist centers.
 Make sure that the vendor has money changing License issued by Reserve Bank of India.
 Always insist bill on all transactions so that you don’t get into any trouble later on.

 Cash payments is limited to Rs 50,000 while buying foreign exchange in India.
 You can transfer funds via NEFT/RTGS payment directly to the money changers Bank account.
 Preferring fund transfer over cash payment would make your transaction more transparent and traceable.